 Hollywood Homely: DBD may not have the super defined bodies of a lot of his peers, but put him in any other circumstance and he'd be quite studly.

-Memetic Mutation: After Danielson was fired from the 'E for choking Justin Roberts with his tie, he supposedly gained a reputation for heinous tie-related violence◊.
+After Danielson was fired from the 'E for choking Justin Roberts with his tie, he supposedly gained a reputation for heinous tie-related violence◊.
 Made all the worse by WWE.com advertising ties for Father's Day shortly thereafter.
 Fans at his later indie appearances threw ties into the ring and asked him to autograph their ties, too.

 White Swan of SUBMISSION

-From his Ring Of Honor days: "You're gonna get your fucking head kicked in!"
+From his Ring of Honor days: "You're gonna get your fucking head kicked in!"
 (Chanted to the tune of what is known in Australia as the "You're going home in the back of a divvy van!" chant)

 YES!
 YES!
 YES!
 YES!
 YES!
 YES!
 YES!
 YES!
 YES!
 YES!
 Stemming from his run as World Heavyweight Champion.